Running563/claudecodeui/README.md

 </div>

-A desktop and mobile UI for [Claude Code](https://docs.anthropic.com/en/docs/claude-code), and [Cursor CLI](https://docs.cursor.com/en/cli/overview).
-You can use it locally or remotely to view your active projects and sessions in Claude Code or Cursor and make changes to them from everywhere (mobile or desktop).
+A desktop and mobile UI for [Claude Code](https://docs.anthropic.com/en/docs/claude-code), [Cursor CLI](https://docs.cursor.com/en/cli/overview), and [CodeBuddy Code](https://cnb.cool/codebuddy/codebuddy-code).
+You can use it locally or remotely to view your active projects and sessions in Claude Code, Cursor, or CodeBuddy and make changes to them from everywhere (mobile or desktop).
 This gives you a proper interface that works everywhere.
-Supports models including **Claude Sonnet 4**, **Opus 4.1**, and **GPT-5**
+Supports models including **Claude Sonnet 4**, **Opus 4.1**, **GPT-5**, and **CodeBuddy AI**

 ## Screenshots